 Q: Do I need to call UPS to pick up our order?

-If UPS comes to your school daily to deliver and pick up packages, check with your administrative office as to where packages should be left for UPS pick-up.
+If UPS comes to your school daily to deliver and pick up packages, check with your administrative office as to where packages should be left for UPS pickup.
+Do not mail.

 Q: How long will it take to receive our classroom books?

 Once we receive your order and book material, we'll need approximately 10–15 business days (2–3 weeks) to complete your classroom books.
 Keep in mind, once UPS picks up your order at your school, it could take 2–5 days to arrive to us.
 Once your order is complete, please allow another 2–8 days for shipping.
 See our production chart .

 Q: How much do classroom books cost?